 Crop management practices such as time of sowing and duration of genotype may also influence growth, yield and quality parameters of groundnut.
 The real impact of seed maturity is dependent on genotype, climatic conditions and interaction of genotype between climate.
 Out of several above factors responsible for its low productivity, proper time of sowing under good rainfall situation with high yielding genotypes is considered as a prime constraint.
-Hence, the present investigation was carried out on "Crop weather relation on yield of groundnut genotypes under extended sowing window during kharif season" with the objective to study the effect of sowing dates on growth and yield of groundnut genotypes.
+Hence, the present investigation was carried out on Analyzing the yield of groundnut genotypes in relationship with climate under extended sowing window during kharif season with the objective to study the effect of sowing dates on growth and yield of groundnut genotypes.